imixs/imixs-workflow/src/site/markdown/webtools/controller.md

  * pageSize - the count of records to be loaded
  * sortBy - an optional item name to sort the result set
  * sortReverse - optional defining ascending or descending (true=default) sorting.
+ * loadStubs - if true (default) only the Lucene Document Stubs will be loaded (see Lucene Search)

 Read more about the search functionality of Imixs-Worklfow in the [section LuceneService](../engine/luceneservice.html).